bobbyluig/bobbyluig.github.io/_posts/2023-10-23-interesting-magic-squares.md

 The reason we want to attempt all possible single location perturbations in a random order instead of some fixed order is so that the resulting squares are not biased towards a specific pattern imposed by the ordering.
 However, materializing the permutations of locations and the permutations of numbers to try for each location is quite wasteful since we do not expect to need all perturbations before finding a better square.

-Instead, we can design an iterator that takes constant time to advance through a permutation and constant time to reset regardless of the size of permuted set.
+Instead, we can design an iterator that takes constant time to advance through a permutation and constant time to reset regardless of the size of the permuted set.
 It relies on the Fisher–Yates shuffle subroutine, except it only does one swap every time the iterator is advanced.
 Resetting the iterator can be done by leaving the partially shuffled array as is, and restarting the pointer at the beginning of the array.
 An implementation in Go is shown below.

 ```go
 type Permutation[T any] struct {